 Price – from $40 USD, Weight ~ 6 oz.

-Their swim tops are lovely and will easily function as a top when you’re traveling.
-I’ve packed ModLi swimwear for every trip since I purchased some.
-On my recent trip to Florida, I wore the top to lunch and got lots of compliments!
-You might find some board shorts that you can use for workout wear too!
+Calypsa swim tops are lovely and will easily function as a top when you’re traveling.
+I’ve packed their swimwear for every trip since I purchased them.
+On my recent trip to Florida, I wore the swim top to lunch and got lots of compliments!
+The Calypsa clothing catalog has lots of options that could do double duty during travel, including swim board shorts that will see use in the gym!

-Other reliable clothing lines for travel – Chico’s Travelers, Eileen Fischer.
+Other reliable clothing lines for travel – Chico’s Travelers, Eileen Fischer, LL Bean.
 Avoid fast fashion purchases when shopping for travel clothing.
 You want these items to work for trips now and 10 years from now!

 Check out our Capsule Travel Wardrobe for Women Over 50